from small one page howto to huge articles all in one place

 NOTES

-Your shell (command line interpreter) may have a built-in kill command.
-You may need to run the command described here as /bin/kill to solve the conflict.
+The shell (comman-line interpreter) often has a buil-in [lq]kill[rq] command.
+You may need to run the command described here as /bin/:kill to override the shell buil-in.

 EXAMPLES